MadAvidCoder/Liveboard/README.md

 - **Infinitely Large Canvas** - Just drag it around or zoom for more space
 - **Dark Mode** - Switch the UI between light and dark mode, and your drawings will update to remain visible
 - **Multiple Colours and Pen thicknesses** - Keep your notes and drawings visually interesting
+- **Sticky Notes** - Use markdown-enabled sticky notes, to keep track of important information
+- **Autosave** - Never lose your work, as everything is automatically saved to your computer, and restored on restart
 - **Lives on your desktop** - Just minimise your window and get straight to the whiteboard
 - **Undo and Redo** - Fix up any mistakes by simply undoing your last action
 - **Pen Eraser** - Erase your pen marks simply by switching tools
-- **Shape Templates** - Use the shape tool to draw perfect shapes.
+- **Shapes** - Use the shape tool to draw perfect shapes.
 Hold shift to snap to perfect circles/squares
 - **Text** - Use the text tool to write readable text on your whiteboard
 - **Fully Open-Source** - Fork the repo and implement your own new features